AngeloKai/ml-for-web/README.md

 To compute matrix multiplication, the function has to:

 1. instantiate two RGBA texel arrays
-1. tranpose one of the arrays
+1. transpose one of the arrays
-1. create 2 input textures and 1 output texture
+1. create two input textures and one output texture
 1. bind input texture
 1. activate a shader
 1. set shader parameters